Nursing, Associate Degree

 - a physical examination including a drug screening test.

-- immunizations such as tetanus toxoid, hepatitis B vaccinations, TB test, blood test (i.e., VDRL, rubella titer, etc.)
+- immunizations such as tetanus toxoid, hepatitis B vaccinations, TB tests, and blood tests (i.e., VDRL, rubella titer, etc.)

 - current CPR certification

-- criminal background check, FBI fingerprinting; Participation in clinical education experiences at area health care facilities require students to submit results of a criminal background check and FBI fingerprinting at their own expense.
+- criminal background check, FBI fingerprinting; Participation in clinical education experiences at area health care facilities requires students to submit results of a criminal background check and FBI fingerprinting at their own expense.

 - application fees for N.C.
 State Board of Nursing National Council Licensure Examination; Students must provide a health and accident insurance certificate.